ps428/PythonProjects/Readme.md

 	User must have openpyxl installed to use this.

-	IMPORTANT: TO USE THIS TOOLS, TURN ON "LESS SECURE APPS" ON YOUR GMAIL ACCOUNT.
+	IMPORTANT: TO USE THIS TOOL, TURN ON "LESS SECURE APPS" ON YOUR GMAIL ACCOUNT.
 GOOGLE IT FOR MORE INFO.

 	CAUTION: DO NOT RENAME THIS PYTHON FILE AS 'email.py', ANYTHING ELSE IS JUST FINE.
 	CAUTION: DO NOT USE .value() OR .value() OR .values at line 46.
 Only use .value for this as it is not a method.